mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/README.md

   + a spike-in control normalizes for differences in library preparation and sequencing outside of biological vairation between samples
 + normalize to input sample
   + an input sample is a control for background binding and tells us what part of a sample's enrichment is not due to randomness
+  + if you have individualized inputs for each sample, you can use them to normalize for IP efficiency

 For $$\textnormal{\color{aqua}CUT}$$ & $$\textnormal{\color{aqua}RUN}$$:
 + normalize to spike-in control
   + again, normalize for differences in library preparation and sequencing
++ normalize to read coverage
+  + control for IP efficiency or other factors before library prep that may effect final coverage
 + normalize to a - control sample (like an input)
   + again, controlling for background levels
   + without a - control, you can use thresholding to set a background level

+What is a spike-in control?
+It's a small ammount of DNA form another species that is added to each sample before library preparation.
+Here, we are using E. coli DNA as the spike-in control for our CUT&RUN samples.
+These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.

 **In general, the steps for normalizing are:**
 1) Align your sequencing reads to the spike-in genome
 2) Count total reads aligned to spike-in genome for each sample
-    +  Optionally count total sequencing coverage*
+    +  And total reads aligned to the target genome (hg38p.14)
 4) Calculate scaling factors for each sample
-5) Apply scaling factors to samples and control
+5) Apply scaling factors to samples

-What is a spike-in control?
-It's a small ammount of DNA form another species that is added to each sample before library preparation.
-Here, we are using E. coli DNA as the spike-in control for our CUT&RUN samples.
-These sample files have all been aligned to the human genome assembly (hg38p.14) and the E.coli genome assembly.
-To see more detail about performing the alignments to E.coli, look [here](https://github.com/mmahlke/YNAlab_Bioinformatics_training_pt2_ChIP_and_CR/blob/main/CUT.RUN_training_alignments.bash)
+6) Use scaling factors to generate bigWigs and to call peaks

 Let's assess our samples and calculate normalization ratios.
 First, check where we are and load our modules.
 ```